rawls238/LeducTrainingPoisoning/README.md

 always_call.py (written by us) -- always calls -- just wants to see what everyone has python ./code/ESMCCFR-LEDUC/always_call.py ./DeepStack-Leduc/ACPCServer/leduc.game localhost <port>

-bots to invent:
-DeepStack but bluffing
-DeepStack but risk-averse
-DeepStack trained on risk-averse self?